PetersenLab/WhiskerMan/doc/Open_whiskerman.md

 1.	**Choose H video**: Menu that contains all the .dat files in the folder corresponding to the horizontal view
 2.	**Choose V video**: Menu that contains all the .dat files in the folder corresponding to the vertical view
 3.	**Initialisation file**: Menu that contains all the .tr4 files in the folder corresponding to the horizontal view.
 Selecting a .tr4 file from this menu will produce samples of the Bezier curves for all the whiskers saved in the .tr4 file.
-The curves will appear on the screen when the button “Fit snakes” is pressed for the first time. (optional)
+The curves will appear on the screen when the button “Track Whiskers” is pressed for the first time. (optional)
 4.	**Calibrate**: Open the GUI to calibrate the horizontal and vertical view
 5.	**Set calibration from .tr4**: Menu that contains all the .tr4 files in the folder corresponding to the horizontal view.
 Alternatively to “Calibrate”, selecting a .tr4 file from this menu will import the information that was used to calibrate the corresponding video and calibrate the current video using the same information (matrix and vector).

-### Identification of whisker to be tracked
+### Identification of whiskers to be tracked

 1.	**Number whiskers**: Shows the number of whiskers currently defined
 2.	**Current whisker index**: Shows the number of the whisker that is currently being edited